PreciselyData/PreciselyAPIsSDK-IOS/docs/PBPlacesServiceApi.md

 NSString* longitude = @"longitude_example"; // Longitude of the location.
 NSString* latitude = @"latitude_example"; // Latitude of the location.
-NSString* name = @"name_example"; // Specifies the name of the place (POI) to be searched.
-Also performs search on partially specified names.
-It requires minimum 3 characters to search. (optional)
+NSString* searchText = @"searchText_example"; // Matched against Name, BrandName and Trade Name.
+Partial terms are also matched with fuzziness (max edit distance is 1) (optional)
-NSString* type = @"type_example"; // Filters the points of interest (POIs) by place types. (optional) NSString* categoryCode = @"categoryCode_example"; // Acts as a filter to narrow down and refine POI search results.
-The category codes are unique 4, 6, or 11 digit numeric values. (optional)
+NSString* type = @"type_example"; // Matched against the content which defines the type of the poi.  (optional) NSString* categoryCode = @"categoryCode_example"; // Specific Category/Categories Codes for the desired POIs.
+Accepts a mix of 4 digit (Top Category), 6 digit (Second-Level Category) and 11 digit (Low-Level Category) Category Codes. https://developer.precisely.com/download?CategoryCodes.xlsx  (optional)
-NSString* sicCode = @"sicCode_example"; // Acts as a filter to narrow down and refine POI search results.
-The SIC codes are unique 4 or 8 digit numerical values (optional)
+NSString* sicCode = @"sicCode_example"; // Specific SIC Codes/Codes for the desired POIs.
+Accepts a mix of 4 digit (Top Category) and 8 digit (Low-Level Category) SIC Codes. (optional)
-NSString* maxCandidates = @"maxCandidates_example"; // Maximum number of POIs that can be retrieved (optional) NSString* searchRadius = @"searchRadius_example"; // Radius range within which search is performed. (optional) NSString* searchRadiusUnit = @"searchRadiusUnit_example"; // Radius unit such as Feet, Kilometers, Miles or Meters (default). (optional)
+NSString* maxCandidates = @"maxCandidates_example"; // Maximum number of POIs that can be retrieved. (optional) NSString* searchRadius = @"searchRadius_example"; // Radius range within which search is performed. (optional) NSString* searchRadiusUnit = @"searchRadiusUnit_example"; // Radius unit such as Feet, Kilometers, Miles or Meters. (optional)
-NSString* travelTime = @"travelTime_example"; // Travel time within which search is performed (POIs which can be reached within travel time). (optional)
+NSString* travelTime = @"travelTime_example"; // Specifies the travel time within which method searches for results (POIs which can be reached within travel time)the search boundary in terms of time mentioned in 'travelTimeUnit'.
+The results are retrieved from the polygon formed based on the travel time specified.
+This means search can be done in the mentioned time results be from the mentioned time. (optional)
-NSString* travelTimeUnit = @"travelTimeUnit_example"; // Travel time unit such as minutes (default), hours, seconds or milliseconds. (optional)
+NSString* travelTimeUnit = @"travelTimeUnit_example"; // Specifies acceptable time units.Allowed values Minutes,Hours,Seconds and Milliseconds (optional)
-NSString* travelDistance = @"travelDistance_example"; // Travel distance within which search is performed (POIs which can be reached within travel distance). (optional)
+NSString* travelDistance = @"travelDistance_example"; // Specifies the search boundary in terms of distance mentioned in 'travelDistanceUnit'.
+The results are retrieved from the polygon formed based on the travel distance specified. (optional)
-NSString* travelDistanceUnit = @"travelDistanceUnit_example"; // Travel distance unit such as Feet (default), Kilometers, Miles or Meters. (optional)
+NSString* travelDistanceUnit = @"travelDistanceUnit_example"; // Specifies acceptable time units.Allowed values Feet,Kilometers,Miles and Meters (optional)
-NSString* travelMode = @"travelMode_example"; // Mode of commute. (optional)
+NSString* travelMode = @"travelMode_example"; // Specifies the available mode of commute.
+This is required when u r trying to do search by travel distance or travel time.
+Allowed values driving and walking (optional)
-NSString* sortBy = @"sortBy_example"; // Whether to sort the results based on relevance (best match) or by nearest distance from input location. (optional)
-NSString* fuzzyOnName = @"fuzzyOnName_example"; // Whether to allow fuzzy seacrh on name input. (optional) NSString* page = @"page_example"; // Specifies the page number of results where page size is the value of maxCandidates input in request. (optional)
+NSString* sortBy = @"distance"; // Specifies the order in which POIs are retrieved. (optional) (default to distance) NSString* fuzzyOnName = @"fuzzyOnName_example"; // Allowed values are Y/N. If N, the search on name will not allow fuzziness. (optional)
+NSString* page = @"page_example"; // Will support pagination, by default 1st page with maxCandidates results are returned. (optional)
+NSString* searchOnNameOnly = @"searchOnNameOnly_example"; // search name description (optional)
-NSString* matchMode = @"matchMode_example"; // Determine the leniency used to make a match between the input name and the reference data. (optional)
+NSString* matchMode = @"matchMode_example"; //  (optional)
-NSString* specificMatchOn = @"specificMatchOn_example"; // Specifies the field for the Specific Match Mode. (optional)
+NSString* specificMatchOn = @"specificMatchOn_example"; //  (optional)

 PBPlacesServiceApi*apiInstance = [[PBPlacesServiceApi alloc] init];

-// Get POIs By Location.
+// Points of Interest By Location.
 [apiInstance getPOIsByLocationWithLongitude:longitude
               latitude:latitude
-              name:name
+              searchText:searchText
               type:type
               categoryCode:categoryCode
               sicCode:sicCode